Djaytan/docker-papermc-server/docs/configuration.md

 ### ✏️ Overridden Defaults

 To encourage the use of modern Paper features over legacy Bukkit and Spigot alternatives, some configuration properties are assigned **custom default values**.
-These defaults intentionally aligned with Bukkit's and Spigot's behavior to ensure a smoother transition.
+These defaults intentionally aligned with Bukkit's and Spigot's ones to ensure a smoother transition.

 Although they differ from the upstream Paper defaults, all values remain **fully user-configurable**, unless stated otherwise.